-Sequel to the 1981 arcade game Scramble (which only appeared on the Vectrex, Tomy Tutor, and the ultra obscure Entex Adventure Vision), Super Cobra is a side scrolling helicopter game in which you must fly over a (and I quote) ďA 10,000 mile obstacle course through ever-changing terrainĒ.
+Sequel to the 1981 arcade game Scramble (which only appeared officially on the Vectrex, Tomy Tutor, and some Japanese computers), Super Cobra is a side scrolling helicopter game in which you must fly over a (and I quote) ďA 10,000 mile obstacle course through ever-changing terrainĒ.
 Of course each area is just filled with deadly missiles, guns, and mines to grab a big bag of booty (yes they actually call it booty).
 I donít know what kind of drugs the good folks at Parker Brothers were on, but 10,000 miles is almost half the distance around the world.
 Thatís one heck of a long obstacle course.
 Also, who just keeps a giant bag of booty laying around for any olí helicopter to swoop down and grab?
 Super Cobra is a game that asks more questions than it answers.

 Comical backstory aside, Super Cobra is your standard side-scrolling shooter with some tight twisty passageways thrown in.
 The course is divided up into eleven sections representing 1,000 miles each (the last section is a short area with the booty).
 Your helicopter is armed with two main weapons, a gun which fires straight ahead, and bombs which fall down with a small arc.
 Both weapons can destroy enemies, but sometimes one is more suited for the terrain than the other.
 Each area has different combinations of active and inactive weapons and slowly activates them to increase the difficulty.
 So for example, although the area may contain artillery guns, the might not be active for that section.
 By the time you get to section 9, all the weapons are active.